Find a Pregnancy Loss Therapist

 Losing a pregnancy can be one of the most devastating and isolating experiences in a person’s life.
 Whether it happens early in pregnancy, later on, or even during birth, the emotional impact is profound.
 While others may not always understand the depth of your grief, it is real, valid, and deserving of care.
 Working with a compassionate pregnancy loss therapist can help you process your emotions, make sense of your experience, and begin to heal at your own pace.

-Monik Lopez is a Licensed Mental Health Counselor (LMHC) in Coral Gables, Florida and has been in practice for 15 years.
-They treat Pregnancy Loss, Divorce, Burnout.
+Taylor A. Johnson is a Licensed Clinical Social Worker (LCSW) in undefined, undefined and has been in practice for 8 years.
+They treat Pregnancy Loss, Relationship(s) with Friends/Roommates, Racial/Cultural Oppression or Trauma.

 View profile